Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `grep "root" /etc/passwd` to display lines containing the pattern "root" from the file /etc/passwd

 Use `grep bin /etc/passwd | wc -l` to display the number of lines that contains the pattern bin the/etc/passwd

+Use `grep -A 3 root /etc/passwd` to display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd